Vasava

 We like to put aside all the 'firsts' to focus on 'user first'

-Web design and development - Vasava
+Interactive design and development - Blinkay

-Without users, there's no U
+there's no U

 Whatever the online format in which a brand wants to portray itself and interact with its audience, we always set the same guidelines and have the same pattern of touchpoints in mind when approaching its creation: research, strategy, positioning, concept, message, information, architecture, differentiation, added value, intuition, usability and response.